 TNPRC celebrates its 50th anniversary with a series of social and scientific events.
 A memorial garden and statue is dedicated "In appreciation of nonhuman primate research, which significantly advanced medicine and the health and welfare of humans and animals."

 Dr. Jay Rappaport is named Director of the TNPRC.

-The Tulane National Primate Research Center becomes one of the first institutions approved by the CDC to receive and study SARS CoV2.
-Studies quickly commence to develop a nonhuman primate model of COVID-19 and investigate its pathogenesis and long-term effects.
+The Tulane National Primate Research Center becomes one of the first institutions approved by the CDC to receive and study the live SARS CoV2 virus.
+Studies quickly commence to develop a nonhuman primate model of COVID-19 and investigate its infectiousness, pathogenesis, and long-term effects.